-- Crab meat: drain the water well from canned crab meat and put it in a medium bowl.
-Add Japanese mayonnaise and mix well.
-Set aside.
+- Crab meat: combine the crab meat with Japanese mayonnaise and mix together.

-- Lift the edge of the bamboo sheet and roll it forward while keeping gentle pressure on the bamboo sheet.
+- Lift the edge of the bamboo mat slightly and roll it forward while keeping gentle pressure on the mat.

-- Take the roll out of the bamboo mat, and with a very sharp knife cut each roll in half and then cut each half into 3 pieces.
-Keep wiping the knife with a damp towel after a few slices.
-If there is too much rice stuck to the knife, then resulting slices won’t look nice.
+- With a very sharp knife, cut each roll in half and then cut each half into 3 pieces.
+Remember to clean the knife with a damp cloth after every few cuts.

 - You can use the left over 1/3 of nori sheet to make Ikura Sushi.
 Cut the nori sheet into half lengthwise.
 Make small balls with sushi rice and wrap it with nori sheet.
 Place ikura on top.

 Cover the sushi rice and the completed rolls with a damp cloth at all times to prevent from drying.